feature-engine/feature_engine/docs/index.rst

 Feature-engine's transformers can be assembled within the Scikit-learn pipeline, therefore making it possible to save and deploy one single object (.pkl) with the entire machine learning pipeline.

+More details into what is unique about Feature-engine can be found in this article:
+`Feature-engine: A new open source Python package for feature engineering <<https://www.trainindata.com/post/feature-engine-a-new-open-source-python-package-for-feature-engineering>`_.

 Installation
 ------------